Swedish Bombshell Elsa Hosk Embraces High-Slit Dress For A Leggy Display

 The post was not geotagged so it’s hard to know where she was, but the second video appeared to be taken in a busy shopping district.
 The ground she walked on had elaborate tiled designs, while colorful storefront displays could be seen behind her.

 Meanwhile, the first video appeared to be taken in a historic district.
-The building that she posed in front of had elaborate architectural elements, while next to it, you could see another white building with arches.
+The building that she posed in front of had elaborate architectural elements, while next to it, viewers could see another white building with arches.

-Fans raved about Elsa’s good looks in the comment section.
+Fans raved about Elsa’s good looks in the comments section.

 “ELSA, NO ONE LIKE YOU!!!
 WE LOVE YOU!!!” exclaimed a fan.